Atlas Helium Trail Review

 Ease Of Use

 Here we look at the bindings from both a comfort and security perspective.
 Too often, these two attributes exist in opposition.
 Bindings that are comfortable are sometimes more likely to fall off your foot — the last thing you want on a stormy day.
-Bindings that hang on tenaciously can sometimes create pressure points or restrict circulation, not what you need when it's cold outside.
+Bindings that hang on tenaciously can sometimes create pressure points or restrict circulation, which is not what you need when it's cold outside.

 Ad-free.
 Influence-free.
 Powered by Testing.